 As the name implies, the choice of materials and the sleek lines of the uninterrupted curve, evoke pictures of exotic blue glass, contemporary furnishings, and a unique use of unusual building material.

-Recommendations simply don’t work as well with this contemporary style of truss, largely because the heart and soul of “Contemporary” style means architectural surprises-Here is an instance where I could visualize aluminum or stainless steel connection plates.
+Recommendations simply don’t work as well with this contemporary style of truss, largely because the heart and soul of Contemporary style means architectural surprises.
 Contemporary style will never have a description that can fit into a box!

 Compression Ring Truss

-Whether the Compression ring is a truss or a roof system is up for debate since it works as both!
+Whether the Compression Ring is a truss, or a roof system is up for debate since it works as both!
 It acts as a truss in that the downward loading force is resisted by members locked together in tension.
 It also functions as a roof system by itself.
-The roof of a gazebo is an easy example of where the Compression Ring works well as a a standalone for the roof.
+The roof of a gazebo is an easy example of where the Compression Ring works well as a standalone for the roof.

-There you have a good representation of the majority of truss types which have proven the test of time.
+There you have a good representation of many truss types which have proven the test of time.
 The goal of this article is to make you aware of two things!

 1. First, to make you aware of different truss styles and to help you develop an idea of how you might blend or personalize your style to your liking.

-2. How your choice of truss style will be influenced by: your personal tastes, width, depth, and height of your timbered space, and your location, natural surroundings, views, prevailing winds, site access and so on.
+2. How your choice of truss style will be influenced by your personal tastes, width, depth, and height of your timbered space, location, natural surroundings, views, prevailing winds, site access and so on.

-Of course you have more choices than just what style of truss you get for your timber package!
-You’ll still need to decide post size, floor beams, knee braces and way more, but the choices you make with the roof or the ceiling have the most impact on how your timber space will feel, whether it’s your get-away cabin or a community hall you sponsor.
+Of course, you have more choices than just what style of truss you get for your timber package!
+You’ll still need to decide post size, floor beams, knee braces and more, but the choices you make with the roof or the ceiling have the most impact on how your timber space will feel.
+Whether it’s your get-away cabin or a community hall you sponsor.